mojaloop/documentation/mojaloop-technical-overview/notifications/README.md

 | success | Indicates that the NotifyCmd event processing has completed successfully, and the Notification was delivered. |  |
 | failure | Indicates that the NotifyCmd event processing has failed, and the Notification was not delivered. |  |
 | expired | Indicates that the NotifyCmd event processing has expired, and the Notification was not delivered. |  |

+The aggregate-id should be used as the Kafka message-key for NotifyCmd events.
+This will optmize the notification processing by ensuring that a consistent Notification Cmd Handler instance will always process that specific entity, thereby allowing us to reduce repository access by leveraging in-memory caching capabilties for queries.

 ## 3. Models